 Whether you're looking to optimize your existing YouTube channel or start a new one for your business, it's important to know how to make it as effective as possible.
-One way to do that is through putting together a thorough linking strategy.
+One way to do that is by putting together a thorough linking strategy.
 These four tips will help you get started!

 1. Add Links to Video Descriptions

-When it comes to SEO for videos, search engines crawlers pay a lot of attention to any associated text and links.
+When it comes to SEO for videos, search engine crawlers pay a lot of attention to any associated text and links.
 This is why it's important to pay careful attention to your YouTube videos' descriptions.

 These links will appear directly below your video.
 Plus, there's no limit to how many you can include.

-You can use your links as Calls to Action (CTAs), and point viewers towards social channels, your website, an affiliate site, or another external resource.
+You can use your links as calls to action (CTAs), and point viewers towards social channels, your website, an affiliate site, or another external resource.
 If there's a certain link you're using as a key CTA, it's helpful to mention within the video that it can be found in the description.